When the adults change, everything changes

 This seminar will focus on the behaviour of adults when supporting children and young people with distressed behaviours.
 Practitioners are provided with the tools to remove low level disruption from the classroom and return the focus to learning.
 This training is based on Paul Dix’s The Five Pillars of Pivotal Practice, which highlights the importance of children being respected regardless of their behaviour.

-- Teaching learning behaviours: establishing and enforcing rules
+- Teaching learning behaviours: Establishing and enforcing rules

-- Scripting difficult interventions: structuring interventions without confrontation
+- Scripting difficult interventions: Structuring interventions without confrontation

-- Restorative follow-up: the benefits of personal follow-up.
+- Restorative follow up: The benefits of personal follow up.

-Mark Bocker has 37+ years’ experience in special, PRU and mainstream education; most recently as a headteacher of a small specialist (ASD/SEMH) residental school and a headteacher of a large pupil referral unit (PRU).
+Mark has 37+ years’ experience in special, PRU and mainstream education; most recently as a headteacher of a small specialist (ASD/SEMH) residental school and a headteacher of a large pupil referral unit (PRU).
 Prior to headship, Mark also held positions including Director of Inclusion; Lead Behaviour Professional, Senior Teacher, Head of PE and Classroom Teacher.